Fans ejected from courtside seats after verbal altercation with Lakers star LeBron James

 Later, James tweeted: “Courtside Karen was MAD MAD!!”

-Medical experts believe that the coronavirus spreads more quickly indoors and when people are speaking in close proximity without face coverings.
+Medical experts believe the coronavirus spreads more quickly indoors and when people are speaking in proximity without face coverings.
 While NBA players aren’t required to wear masks while playing, the league’s tightened health protocols require players to wear masks while on the bench and to strictly limit their interactions with the general public while at home and on road trips.
-James said that he believed he and his teammates maintained an appropriate social distance from the fans during the argument.
+James said he believed he and his teammates maintained an appropriate social distance from the fans during the argument.

 “You obviously can’t have fans taking off their masks and shouting at our players during these times,” Lakers Coach Frank Vogel said.

-The Hawks are one of a handful of NBA teams currently allowing limited fan attendance at their games.
+The Hawks are one of a handful of teams allowing limited fan attendance.
 On Jan.
-26, the Hawks announced that they would open State Farm Arena seating to 1,300 season ticket holders, or 8 percent of maximum capacity.
-As part of the arena’s safety protocols, fans are required to wear face coverings and maintain physical distancing, while the building has been equipped with “increased cleaning and sanitization procedures" like “touchless restrooms and hand sanitizer stations.”
+26, the Hawks announced they would open State Farm Arena seating to 1,300 season ticket holders, or 8 percent of capacity.
+As part of the arena’s safety protocols, fans are required to wear face coverings and maintain physical distancing, and the building has been equipped with “increased cleaning and sanitization procedures” such as “touchless restrooms and hand sanitizer stations.”

-“We are employing elevated health and safety protocols as well as leveraging the vast industry expertise of Emory Healthcare so that we are ready for a gradual and safe return of fans to our home games," Hawks executive Andrew Saltzman said in the statement.
+“We are employing elevated health and safety protocols as well as leveraging the vast industry expertise of Emory Healthcare so that we are ready for a gradual and safe return of fans to our home games,” Hawks executive Andrew Saltzman said in a statement.